chin-rcip/collections-model/docs/tm/current/03-general-concepts.md

 For more details on this, please see [Appendix F: Discussions, Semantic Differences Between Contents, Labels, Notes and Comments, and Descriptive Texts](/collections-model/target-model/current/appendix-f-discussions#discussion-semantic-differences-between-contents-labels-notes-and-comments-and-descriptive-texts).

-Annotations should be used in edge cases when something is too complex and subtle to be adequately expressed by creating a new pattern in the model.
+The **Annotation** Entry Nodes (`P3_has_note`) should be used in edge cases when something is too complex and subtle to be adequately expressed by creating a new specific pattern for this purpose and that no other pattern could host the information.
 They should not be dismissed entirely, but they should be used with caution.
 In the Woodwork example mentioned above, it would also be possible to use `P130_shows_features_of`.

-However, in the rare cases when something is really extraneous to the model but not to understanding, `P3_has_note` and `rdfs:comment` are valid choices.
-If this is the case, `rdfs:comment` should be used when the annotation pertains to classes or properties (ontological content) whereas `P3_has_note` should be used when the annotation pertains to museum data (cultural content).
+To summarize, in the rare cases when something is really extraneous to the model but not to understanding, `P3_has_note` and `rdfs:comment` are valid choices.

 | 🚩  *Important Information*<br/><br/>Unless the creator of the annotation is impacting the model itself by their work, <code>rdfs:comment</code> should not be used and <code>P3 has note</code> should be preferred. |